wazuh/wazuh-documentation/source/development/packaging/generate-dashboard-package.rst

 .. code:: console

    $ cd ../wazuh-dashboard/dev-tools/build-packages/
-   $ ./build-packages.sh -v |WAZUH_CURRENT| -r 1 --deb -a file:///packages/wazuh-package.zip -s file:///packages/security-package.zip -b file:///packages/dashboard-package.zip
+   $ ./build-packages.sh -v v|WAZUH_CURRENT| -r 1 --deb -a file:///packages/wazuh-package.zip -s file:///packages/security-package.zip -b file:///packages/dashboard-package.zip

 The package will be generated in the ``output`` folder of the same directory where the script is located.